eric-price-ok/bordful/docs/getting-started/installation.md

 3. Test the filters and search functionality
 4. Check that the navigation and footer are displaying correctly

-If you encounter any issues, see the [Troubleshooting](/docs/troubleshooting/index.md) guide.
+If you encounter any issues, see the [Installation Troubleshooting](/docs/troubleshooting/installation-issues.md) guide for solutions to common problems.

 ## Next Steps